Underestimated and in many ways undiscovered, Sri Lanka is one of the world’s most intriguing, complex and beautiful countries.

 The wider world remains largely unenlightened as to the true extent of Sri Lanka’s beguiling charm.
 Offering a stunning blend of history, culture and wildlife, with spectacular landscapes, lush jungles and cool hill stations, the jewel in the crown is its sheer diversity.
 Where else can you visit a 300BC city in the morning and take a leopard safari in the afternoon.

-This small island with its big personality is almost unfairly blessed with emerald tea plantations, ancient capitals, seductive beaches and wilderness areas that are so unique and considered to be of global importance, that the country is home to an astonishing 8 UNESCO World Heritage Sites.
+This small island with its big personality is almost unfairly blessed with emerald tea plantations, ancient capitals, seductive beaches and wilderness areas.
+These wilderness areas are considered to be of such global importance, that the country is home to an astonishing 8 UNESCO World Heritage Sites.

 Tear yourself away from the idyllic palm fringed beaches and you will be rewarded with impossibly scenic train rides, cascading waterfalls, mouth-watering food and incredibly warm and friendly people.